All Episodes

 And how does that impact your ability to get it distributed?

-I beg your pardon liberal documentaries like um Al Gore's stupid movie and Michael Moore.
+Liberal documentaries, like Al Gore's stupid movie and Michael Moore.

-It's just a case of showing the reality uh what we're dealing with and uh you know and uh documentaries are are are finding their their place in the market.
+It's just a case of showing the reality what we're dealing with.

-People are fascinated by real stories and I don't think anything is more real than what we're showing in this film.
+And I don't think anything is more real than what we're showing in this film.

-Oh it's chilling.
+Oh, it's chilling.

-Tell me this one thing the the one thing that surprised me the one thing I really didn't know when I watched the movie was the um the the ties that Middleton Islam has to Nazism in terms of uh philosophical agreement and strategical agreement.
+The one thing that surprised me, the one thing I really didn't know when I watched the movie was the ties that middleton Islam has to Nazism in terms of philosophical agreement and strategical agreement.

 Strategic agreement.

-Yeah, this is also a story that has also for some other reason been embargoed that people just don't know much about.
+Yeah, this is also a story that has also, for some other reason, been embargoed that people just don't know much about.

-Sheikh Hassan al-Husseini, the grand mufti of Jerusalem, had very, very close ties to Adolf Hitler.
+Sheikh Hassan al-Husseini, the Grand Mufti of Jerusalem, had very, very close ties to Adolf Hitler.

-And we have the protocols of a meeting that happened between Hitler and al-Husseini, where for the first time, Hitler revealed his plan, what he was actually doing and what he was about to do, and why he was doing it vis-a-vis the elimination of the Jewish people.
+And we have the protocols of a meeting that happened between Hitler and al-Husseini, where for the first time, Hitler revealed his plan, what he was actually doing and what he was about to do and why he was doing it, vis-à-vis the elimination of the Jewish people.

 And Professor Robert Wistrich, who's an authority on the issue, as well as Sir Martin Gilbert, who wrote the definitive book called The Holocaust, they both testify that the reason that Hitler let out the secret to al-Husseini is because they both shared the same ideology, which is the destruction of their common enemy.